BYU-ODH/native-news/README.md

 This script finds all the locations of the `tar` files for the Chronicling America website.
 It would be a first step if we wanted to bulk download all the data in the data set.
 It saves its output to `tarfiles.txt`.
 This was the first step I took in this project and I subsequently abandoned this line of work.
 An intermediary step is the creation of `chronicling-atom.txt`.

 ### visualize-terms.py
 This script takes the output of `search.py` and creates graphs for the weekly appearance of key terms in the corpus.
 It saves its output to the `images` folder.
+This script also creates a `.tsv` of "ghost dance" mentions that we provided to _PMLA_ for the publication of the article.

 ## Folders